hashkat/hashkat/docs/tutorial05.md

 # The Agent Follow Model

-An agent-based follow method is one in which agents follow a twitter user based on their agent class, though who they follow within that agent class is totally random.
-Let's run an *agent* follow model using ***#k@***.
-The input file used in this simulation can be found for reference in the *docs/tutorial_input_files* directory in hashkat, with this one under the title *tutorial05*.
-You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial05/INFILE.yaml).
+The *agent* follow model is one in which agents follow another agent based on their agent type, though who they follow within that agent type is totally random.
+Here we shall run an *agent* follow model using ***#k@***.
+The input file that will be created in this tutorial can be found for reference in the **docs/tutorial_input_files** directory in **hashkat**, with this one under the title **tutorial05**.
+You can also view the input file we will be creating for this tutorial [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial05/INFILE.yaml).
 This tutorial should take approximately 20 minutes to complete.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rBwWCohfato" frameborder="0" allowfullscreen></iframe>